nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 [gita]: https://github.com/nosarthur/gita

-This is a step-by-step guide to reproduce [this Python project called gita][gita].
-By following this guide, you will build a command-line tool to manage multiple git repos, and learn modules such as
+This is a step-by-step guide to build a command-line tool to manage multiple git repos, and learn modules such as

 - [argparse](https://docs.python.org/3/library/argparse.html):